ubiquity-os/plugin-sdk/README.md

 The `createPlugin` function enables users to create a plugin that will run on Cloudflare Workers environment.

+### `callLlm`

+The `callLlm` function sends chat completion requests to `ai.ubq.fi` using the auth token and repository context supplied by the kernel.

 ### `postComment`

 The `postComment` function enables users to easily post a comment to an issue, a pull-request, or a pull request review thread.